-The results presented in Figures 3-6 clearly demonstrate that over a large range of Mach numbers, temperatures, and Reynolds numbers, the jet responds to excitations of various azimuthal modes and Strouhal numbers.
-Additionally, excitation can significantly alter not only the nature but also dynamics of large-scale flow structures.
+The excitation can significantly alter not only the kinematics but also dynamics of large-scale flow structures.
 It is noteworthy that the actuation provides perturbations with selected frequency and mode, and the flow instabilities amplify them.
-These amplified perturbations roll-up into large-scale structures.
-It has been known for quite some time in the literature that the dynamics of these large-scale structures are responsible for the peak noise in the shallow angles with respect to the jet axis.
+These amplified perturbations roll up into large-scale structures.
+It has been known for quite some time in the literature that the dynamics of these large-scale structures are responsible for the peak noise in the shallow angles with respect to the downstream jet axis.
 Therefore, these actuators can be used as a tool to tailor the flow structures, and thus the far-field radiated noise.
-It should also be mentioned that we do not have direct control on small-scale flow structures, which are a by-product of the interaction and disintegration of large-scale structures.
+It should also be mentioned that we do not have direct control on small-scale flow structures, which are a byproduct of the interaction and disintegration of large-scale structures.
 The dynamics of these structures generate noise that primarily radiates to the sidelines (around 90°).
-Sample far-field acoustic results showing the effects of actuation on the far-field acoustics will be presented and discussed in this section.
+Sample far-field acoustic results showing the effects of actuation on the far-field acoustics are presented and discussed in this section.

 The two main effects of the control on the far-field acoustics are the appearance of the actuation tone and its harmonics, and the change in the broadband shape and level.
-Both of these heavily depend on the polar angle as well as on the forcing Strouhal number and azimuthal mode.
-Figure 7 shows far-field spectra at two polar angles of 30° and 90° for Mach 1.3 jet at two temperatures; unheated and moderately heated jets with TTR = 1.0 and 2.0, respectively.
-The general trend of the effects of simple azimuthal modes (m = 0, 1, 2, 3) is that m = 3 provides maximum reduction in the peak noise around 30° polar angle (as well as maximum reduction in OASPL).
-On the other hand, m = 0 provides maximum amplification around 90°, though at a lower St{DF} .
-The four St{DF} 's selected for Figure 7 are chosen as follows: the top two are those for maximum noise reduction with m = 3 at 30° at the two temperature ratios (as indicated), and the bottom two are for maximum noise amplification with m = 0 at 90° at the two temperature ratios (as indicated).
-The following observations regarding the excitation tones can be made from the results shown in Figure 7 and others not shown here: (1) the tone amplitude increases with the temperature; (2) the tone amplitude is much lower with m = 3 than m = 0; (3) the tone amplitude at 90° is much lower than that in 30°.
-Preliminary results in a much larger facility showed much diminished tone amplitude in comparison with the broadband noise amplitude [70].
+Both of these strongly depend on polar angle of the observation as well as on the forcing Strouhal number and azimuthal mode.
+Figure 7 shows far-field spectra at two polar angles of 30 and 90° for a Mach 1.3 jet at two temperatures: unheated (TTR = 1.0) and moderately heated (TTR = 2.0) jets.
+The general trend of the effects of simple azimuthal modes (m = 0, 1, 2, 3) is that m = 3 provides maximum reduction in the peak noise around a 30° polar angle [as well as maximum reduction in the overall sound pressure level (OASPL)].
+On the other hand, m = 0 provides maximum amplification around 90°, although at a lower St{DF} .
+The four St{DF} presented in Fig. 7 are chosen as follows: the two higher ones result in maximum noise reduction with m = 3 at 30° at the two temperature ratios indicated, and the two lower ones lead to maximum noise amplification with m = 0 at 90° at the two temperature ratios depicted.
+The following observations regarding the excitation tones can be made from the results shown in Fig. 7 and others not shown here:

+- 1) The tone amplitude increases with the temperature. - 2) The tone amplitude is much lower with m = 3 than m = 0.

+3) The tone amplitude at 90° is much lower than that in 30° .
+Preliminary results in a much larger facility showed much lower tone amplitude in comparison with the broadband noise amplitude [74].
 More work on this issue is forthcoming.
-Regarding the broadband noise amplitude, both noise reduction and amplification level are increased with temperature.
-The effects of actuation on broadband noise will be further discussed next.
+Regarding the broadband a) 30° polar angle b) 90° polar angle noise amplitude, both noise reduction and amplification levels are increased with temperature.
+The effects of actuation on broadband noise are further discussed next.